Mithilesh1609/QPSK-modulation-and-demodulation/README.md

 - If you have **communcation pack** installed in the **matlab** then use: **modulation_demodulation_QPSK.m**
 - else use this one: **modulation_demodulation_QPSK_without_communication_pack.m**

-## Acknowledgement
-- [Prof.Ashok Ranade](https://ahduni.edu.in/seas/people/faculty/ashok-ranade) for the guidence for this project.
-- Tayab Memon [Link](https://www.researchgate.net/publication/224440315_Quadrature_Phase_Shift_Keying_modulator_demodulator_for_Wireless_Modem) for reaserch paper which we used as reference.

 ## Here is the visualization of the input data
 We have passed a string which is randomly genrated.